Aquilafer/oss-repo-template/projects/Analysis of Open Source/project.md

 Tor, also known as The Onion Router, uses layers of encryption (like an onion) combined with a relay network to give the closest thing to true anonymity on the internet.
-The relays bounce the users signals between several relay points which obscures the location of the users, while a layered encryption network obscures the data traveling between the users and the servers they access.
+The relays bounce the users' signals between several relay points which obscures the location of the users, while a layered encryption network obscures the data traveling between the users and the servers they access.
 The significance of the Tor project itself is evident in its ability to protect people whose freedom of speech puts them in danger such as political activists, whistle-blowers, and victims of violence.
-The Tor Project itself is heavily dependent on relays which are either bought using donations or set up by volunteers.
+The Tor Project itself is heavily dependent on relays which are used to increase the security of the network.
 The Nyx tool makes it easier for relay hosts operate relays making it more feasible for businesses and volunteers to set up these relays for the Tor network.

-Nyx is mostly written in python with some HTML and javascript [3] which are for the web elements.
+Nyx is mostly written in Python 3.0 with some HTML and javascript [3] which are for the web elements.
 Python was probably chosen due to its ease to program in and its open source license.
 I personally have a lot of experience in Python and have been programming in it since Sophomore year of high school.